Franklin County offers "Fixed Route with Route Deviation", and "Demand Response Services"

 Fixed Route -service is a bus service that travels along a route with identified stops and associated times, and according to a weekly schedule.

 Route Deviation - is a deviated service off a Fixed Route to accommodate any rider wishing to avail themselves of the service.
-Franklin County Public Transportation will deviate up to one mile off the route o pick-up those individuals who cannot get to a fixed stop.
+Franklin County Public Transportation will deviate up to 3/4 of a mile off the route o pick-up those individuals who cannot get to a fixed stop.
 Route Deviation is a premium service and requires a premium fare.

 Demand Response Service - is a service that operates under a zone and provides curb to curb service to outlying areas of the county.
 Reservations must be made no later then the end of regular business hours of the day before the ride is needed at: 518-483-9000.
 Demand response is available anywhere in a given zone on its service day and is a service which the rider-initiated requests determine the exact route.

 As Needed Service - is a stop that is scheduled into the run but will not always go to that location if nobody requires it.
 The bus will stop at these locations with a 24 hour in advance notice by calling 518-483-9000.
 See individual schedules for route locations.